Stevens Family

 Both were buried at St Phillips Graveyard, Penn Fields, Wolverhampton

-Their son Alec made one of the last two motorcycles produced by the family
+Joe and Lucy's son Alec made one of the last two motorcycles produced by the family

 The header photograph on this page shows Geoff and Alex pictured at the opening of BMI Marston Museum in 1998, along with their cousin, Jim

-Albert John Stevens & Harriett Wood.
+Albert John Stevens ("Jack") & Harriett Wood.

 In 1901 Albert John Stevens ("Jack") was living with his parents at Tempest Street and the 16 year old was a fitters mechanic.